praveen4g0/productize-pipelines/README.md

 make test-image-builds
 ```

-### Build Images
+### Build Release Images
 To build images that can be used for actual testing and release to stage, prod environment execute

 ```
 make release-images
 ```

+### Publish Operator
+It refelcts latest container images URL into CSV file and publish the operator metadata to `pre-staging` env
+```
+make publish-operator
+```

 ### Refelct Images SHA in operator CSV
+If someone has already build images or you just want to reflect the image reference without building all images again, then invoke [Refelct Images SHA in operator CSV](#refelct-images-sha-in-operator-csv) target and [Publish Operator](#publish-operator) target.

 ```
 make update-csv-image-ref
 ```

-### Build Operator Meta
-```
-make release-meta
-```

 ## Testing OpenSift Pipelines through Operator

 ### Prerequisite
-1) Make sure you have access to any OpenShift 4 cluster and logged in as a `admin` user
+1) Make sure you have access to any OpenShift 4 cluster and logged in as a `admin` user by `oc login` command
 2) Create a namesapce definde as per the [.mirror.to-namespace](./image-config.yaml) config
 3) Reflect the correct internal `OpenShift registry` URL in [.mirror.to-registry](./image-config.yaml) config.
 Execute `oc get route -n openshift-image-registry -o=jsonpath='{.items[0].spec.host}'` to get the registry URL
 4) Log into `OpenShift registry` using `oc registry login --insecure=true`